rakanalb/Computer_Graphics_Algorithms/README.md

 * dy
 * All x & y increments
 # The output will be a full Digital Differential Analyzer Table with all pixel points found.
+# The program will also plot your created line.